 Potential short squeeze plays gained steam in 2021 and has continued through 2022 with new traders looking for the next huge move.

+High short interest and a high cost to borrow are among the common traits that could lead to a short squeeze.
 Here’s a look at the top five short squeeze candidates based on the Fintel short squeeze leaderboard.

 © 2023 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.